mobilelabclass/content/labs/raspberry-pi.md

 In our setup, we power our Raspberry Pi from the +5.1V micro USB supply.

 All we need to do is connect 3 wires from the servo to 3 GPIO pins on the Pi.
 The red wire goes to +5V, the black wire to ground, and the yellow (control) wire to pin #18.
+Your circuit should look like the following:

+![alt-text][raspberry-pi-servo-circuit]

 Adafruit has a detailed write-up on how to setup this simple circuit [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-8-using-a-servo-motor/hardware)

 To read more about the various pins on the Pi, visit the [Pinout website](https://pinout.xyz).